Christian communism: Reception

 "Communism in society is a classless society.
 Along with this goes a strong attempt to eliminate racial prejudice.
 Communism seeks to transcend the superficialities of race and color, and you are able to join the Communist Party whatever the color of your skin or the quality of your blood, the quality of blood in your veins. ...
 No one can deny that we need to be concerned about social justice. ...
 Karl Marx arouses our conscience at this point. ...
 So with this passionate concern for social justice, Christians are bound to be in accord.
 Such concern is implicit in the Christian doctrine of the Fatherhood of God and the brotherhood of man.
 Christians are always to begin with a bias in favor of a movement which protests against unfair treatment of the poor, but surely Christianity itself is such a protest.
 The Communist Manifesto might express a concern for the poor and the oppressed, but it expresses no greater concern than the manifesto of Jesus, which opens with the words: 'The spirit of the Lord is upon me, because He hath anointed me to preach the gospel to the poor; He has sent me to heal the brokenhearted, to preach deliverance to the captive, recovering the sight of the blind; to set at liberty them that are bruised, to proclaim the acceptable year of the Lord.' ...
 We won't have to worry ... [about] communism. ...
 It can never be defeated with ammunition.
 It can never be defeated with missiles. ...
 The only way that we can defeat communism is to get a better idea, and we have it in our democracy. ...
 We have it in our Christianity."

-The theology of Pope Francis has been described as critical of capitalism, and Pope Francis has been viewed as having some sympathy to socialist causes, with his frequent criticism of capitalism and of neoliberalism.
-In 2016, Francis said that the capitalist world economy is "[f]undamental terrorism, against all of Humanity".
-When questioned on whether or not he is a communist, Francis responded: "As for whether or not I'm a communist: I am sure that I have not said anything more than what the Church's social doctrine teaches ... maybe the impression of being a little more 'of the left' has been given, but that would be a misinterpretation."
-In 2013, he said: "The ideology of Marxism is wrong.
-But I have met many Marxists in my life who are good people, so I don't feel offended."
-When asked about being labeled a Leninist by a blog post in The Economist in 2014, Francis said: "The communists have stolen our flag.
-The flag of the poor is Christian.
-Poverty is at the center of the Gospel."
-He added that communism came "twenty centuries later".
-In 2024, Pope Francis argued that Christians and Marxists, socialists, and communists shared a common mission and expressed support for the Marxist-Christian dialogue group Dialop.